Cash flow has been a growing cause for concern within the sector for a number of years.

 - Financial support for NPOs and Lead CPP organisations

 For more details visit the Arts Council COVID-19 support page.

 National Lottery Awards for All England

 The programme provides funding between £300 and £10,000, and is currently accepting applications from voluntary and community organisations in England.
+The programme is currently paused.
 For eligibility criteria please visit the National Lottery Awards for All England website.